 Q: Which of your photography projects has had the biggest impact on you?

 I managed a program training rangers in Burma for about 10 years in some of the ethnic areas there.
-I don’t know if many people are aware about what’s happening in Burma right now, but there was a coup earlier this year.
-It’s now fallen into a really bad state of affairs.
-It’s basically an all-out civil war in a country.
-It’s been like that for a long time, since they gained independence from Britain.
+I don’t know if many people are aware of what’s happening in Burma right now, but there was a coup earlier this year and it’s now fallen into a really bad state of affairs.
+It’s basically an all-out civil war in a country and it’s been like that since they gained independence from Britain.
 It’s a very complex situation with a lot of players there.

-But it’s a hub for a lot of different illicit industries, including wildlife, narcotics, timber, gold, human trafficking.
-Now, since the coup, all of those things have been scaled up because the military government is trying to create more revenue as they get more isolated.
-So there’s a lot of demand there.
-There’s some really special high-value biodiversity in Burma.
-It mostly lays in the border, ethnic control frontier areas.
+It’s a hub for a lot of different illicit industries, including wildlife, narcotics, timber, gold, human trafficking and all of those things have been scaled up because the military government is trying to create more revenue as they become more isolated.
+There’s some really special high-value biodiversity in Burma which mostly lays in ethnic controlled frontier areas.
 So I spent a long time training rangers there.

 It was just very rewarding, taking young guys without any experience and some people who had a lot of experience with war.
 They had great skills to apply to being field rangers.
-Training and watching the transformation of those people, and learning about indigenous respect for nature and how they manage the forests and how they respect nature, that was very rewarding.
+Training and watching the transformation of those people, and learning about indigenous respect for nature and how they manage the forests was very rewarding.

-We deployed about 150 rangers in a very large area, a very high-value biodiversity.
+We deployed about 150 rangers in a very large area of very high-value biodiversity.
 It was a very effective program and they’re still there, protecting those areas.
 So that was very rewarding.

 A lot of the other work I do is similar to that.
 It depends on what’s happening in the region.
 Things can change very quickly, politically, here and there’s a lot of different dynamics going on.
 But the bottom line is that I work for organizations to protect wildlife and biodiversity through communications.
 And sometimes it’s sensitive.
 Sometimes it’s working in sensitive areas.
 Sometimes it’s not.